Office of Undergraduate Research Undergraduate research will set you apart.

 3-D Printed Piano Action

 3D Printing has become a cost-effective option in the building of new materials.
 Rebecca Mulholland, a Junior in Mechanical Engineering, has decided to use this invention to create a 3D printed adjustable piano hammer that will allow pianos to have a built-in voicing process.
-This will benefit piano players, designers, manufacturers, craftsmen, listeners, and retailers alike.
-By creating a 3D printed piano action, Mulholland’s creation has allowed for the everyday consumer to simply tune and voice their piano versus the current method that is tedious and can only be done by a piano craftsman.
+This will benefit piano players, designers, manufacturers, craftsmen, listeners, and retailers…Continue Reading Recently in Research- Rebecca Mulholland

 Recently in Research- Pate Brunner